 At Trinitas, we desire that our students not only read well but also that they be well-read.
 To this end, we employ an excellent phonics-based reading program in grades K through two and a literature-based reading program in grades two through four.
 Students in grades five through eight are guided through classic works of literature and poetry by a master teacher.

 Literature selections, both those assigned in class and read aloud by the teachers, are made from a list of classic texts and are often integrated into the history curriculum.
 For a list of books read at Trinitas, consult our reading list.

 One mark of a well-educated person is the ability to write well.
 The only way to learn to write well is to practice, practice, practice.
 Trinitas students begin an intensive study of English grammar in the 1st grade combined with frequent pre-writing and writing exercises, both expository and creative.
-Outside reading and writing are encouraged through voluntary participation in the Trinitas Thoughtful Reader book clubs, Reader’s Theater, and the Trinitas and Calvin College Young Authors Festivals.
+Outside reading and writing are encouraged through voluntary participation in the Trinitas Thoughtful Reader book clubs, Reader’s Theater, and the Trinitas Young Authors Festival.